 So for the forgetful and the often overwhelmed, this handy device can keep coffee, tea, hot chocolate or soup at a constant, warm temperature without heating it beyond the boiling point.

-For more information on other food conveniences, warm up to the links on the next page.
+For more information on other food conveniences, warm up to the links below.

 - Lueth, R.C.
 "Electric heating coil."
 U.S. Patent 4554441, 1985.
 (Feb.
 16, 2009) http://www.freepatentsonline.com/4554441.html

 - Peace, P.W.
 "Beverage warming apparatus."
 U.S. Patent 4463664, 1984.
 (Feb.
 16, 2009) http://www.freepatentsonline.com/4463664.html